duncanmeech/dom/README.md

 ```

-Internally the D list keeps track of all listeners added with the on method, including the state of the capture flag.
+Internally the DList keeps track of all listeners added with the on method, including the state of the capture flag.
 When removing handlers, just like the native API, you should use the same capture flag to remove handlers as was used
 when adding the handler.